 The Transition for Licensed Practical Nurses Program curriculum is designed to prepare students for the nursing profession.
 Graduates of the program are eligible to sit for the NCLEX-RN nursing examination (National Licensure Examination-Registered Nurse) to become a registered nurse.
-The program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) 3343 Peachtree Road, NE, Suite 850, Atlanta, Georgia 30326 (www.acenursing.org).
+The Associate in Science degree in nursing transition for licensed practical nurses program at Kapi’olani Community College located in Honolulu, Hawai’i is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326, (404) 975-5000.
+The most recent accreditation decision by the ACEN Board of Commissioners for the Associate in Science degree in nursing program is continuing accreditation.
 New students are admitted each semester and are given both theoretical instruction and an opportunity for clinical application of nursing skills as they prepare for entry-level practice as registered nurses.
-After graduates have passed the nursing licensure examination, they will be prepared to fill beginning level positions as Registered Nurses in hospitals, doctor’s offices, or other health related institutions, and participate in the planning, implementation and evaluation of nursing care for clients throughout the life cycle.
-Graduates are eligible for admission to the fourth year of the Bachelor of Science in Nursing programs at UH Manoa and UH Hilo.
+After graduates have passed the nursing licensure examination, they will be prepared to fill beginning level positions as Registered Nurses in hospitals, doctor’s offices, or other health-related institutions, and participate in the planning, implementation, and evaluation of nursing care for clients throughout the life cycle.
+Graduates are eligible for admission to the fourth year of the Bachelor of Science in Nursing programs at UH Mānoa and UH Hilo.

 The Associate in Science degree in nursing program at Kapi‘olani Community College is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 For additional program accreditation information, please go to Associate in Science degree in nursing program accreditation status.